Not many people would complain about getting free stuff.

 Originally started by Ray Sola more than 10 years ago, I have been a regular patron over a big part of the last 8 years.
-It does not restrict itself to just freebies opportunities.
+It does not restrict itself to just freebie opportunities.
 It also guides users on point earning opportunities online, providing links to survey participation and various online business opportunities.

-Be sure to check out their “Stuff I Found” forum here in order to be kept abreast on some of the latest and greatest free offers available.
+Be sure to check out their “Stuff I Found” forum in order to be kept abreast on some of the latest and greatest free offers available.